 - Poverty versus 3rd grade reading proficiency rates (2011)

-Note: At-Risk data was used for the 2018 chart.
-At-Risk data is defined by the Office of the State Superintendent of Education of Washington DC as the following: For 2017-18 assessment reporting and accountability reporting, the subgroup for At Risk will be provided, which represents students At-Risk as defined by UPSFF and includes students who are homeless, under the care of the District’s foster care system, qualify for TANF or SNAP, or are high school students who are overage.
-OSSE is no longer reporting on Economically Disadvantaged for the 2017-18 reporting cycle.
+Note: At-Risk data was used for the 2018 and subsequent charts.
+At-Risk data is defined by the Office of the State Superintendent of Education of Washington DC as the following: “The subgroup At-Risk as defined by UPSFF includes students who are homeless, under the care of the District’s foster care system, qualify for TANF or SNAP, or are high school students who are overage.
+OSSE is no longer reporting on Economically Disadvantaged.
 Economically Disadvantaged previously was calculated using multiple inputs, one being students eligible for free and reduced-price meals, including students attending schools receiving the community eligibility provision.
 This change was made to provide clearer information about school and student performance, as At-Risk is calculated at the student level, while the Economically Disadvantaged label can include whole-school designations, thus obscuring some nuances of individual student performance in the school.
 This change will ensure a clearer understanding of how each group of students is performing in a school.

 Note: Washington DC began using the PARCC assessment in 2015.
 Previous year results should not be compared to the 2017 and subsequent assessments.

 Note: Washington DC reports five levels of proficiency.
 The top two levels of proficiency, levels 4 and 5, were used to calculate proficiency for the 2017 and subsequent charts.